vladmog/vmportfoliostatic/vmportfolio/src/drafts/Lessons in Leadership.md

 ---

-## Body

-- I did not let the outcome of the project influence my energy.

-  - The state of progress can fluctuate greatly, and you cannot let those fluctuations be reflected in your morale
-  - Never get discouraged by failure, it brings everyone down and it doesn't move the mission forward.
-    - When things don't go according to plan, the first thing I do is evaluate the situation and look for a valid alternative.
-  - Similarly, don't relax when great strides are achieved.
-Salute the team and give congratulations when deserved, but don't let successes be an excuse to relax.
-Keep moving.

 ## I used my enthusiasm to influence the outcome of the project

 I believe the most important aspect a team could have to be successful is a solid team dynamic.